 REINSTATEMENT TO STUDENT (F-1) IMMIGRATION STATUS

-- If you violate the terms of your status, visit ISS as soon as possible.
+- If you violate the terms of your status, visit the International Students & Scholars office as soon as possible.

 - There are two ways for resuming status: applying through USCIS for resumption or traveling outside of the U.S. and regain status by the Port of Entry.

 - It is very important to make a Reinstatement application immediately.
 F-1 students who have been out of status for more than 5 months are ineligible for reinstatement through the USCIS, unless they can prove exceptional circumstances.

 - To be eligible for reinstatement, you cannot have a record of repeat violations of regulations.